 Upon arrival at the Skill area, Competitors will participate in a Safety workshop and they will be expected to work and maintain a safe working area during the competition.
 Any Competitor breaking any health, safety and environmental rules, may be required to undertake a second safety workshop, this will not affect the Competitor's competition time.

-- 5.2 List of required personal protective equipment (PPE) provided by competitor - No PPE required
+- 5.2 Personal protective equipment (PPE) provided by Skills/Compétences Canada. - No PPE required - 5.3 Personal protective equipment (PPE) provided by competitor. - No PPE required

 6 ASSESSMENT

 6.1 Point breakdown